 Googling an injury can be a dangerous thing that leads you down a dark hole of terror.
 Instead, be smart about where you turn online.

 YouTube channel Bob & Brad’s Physical Therapy Video is a good place to start.
-With more than one million subscribers, this folksy channel is co-hosted by Bob Schrupp and Brad Heineck.
-They offer no-nonsense advice for exercises and moves focused on how on how to stay or become pain free, with plenty of experience and expertise.
-Schrupp is founder and owner of Therapy Network, a 30-people rehabilitation agency, and former president of Mayo Clinic Physical Therapy Alumni Association.
+With more than 4.6 million subscribers, this folksy channel is co-hosted by Bob Schrupp and Brad Heineck.
+They offer no-nonsense advice for exercises and moves focused on how to stay or become pain free, with plenty of experience and expertise.
+Schrupp is founder and owner of rehabilitation agency Therapy Network and former president of Mayo Clinic Physical Therapy Alumni Association.

 “I’m old enough to remember when all learning took place in person or through books,” says Schrupp.
 “Now I have ready access to information from trusted sites.
 The online world has accelerated my ability to learn about physical therapy.”